buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Uncommon; **Cost:** 1200 gp

 smoke continually pours from the mouth of this brass **bottle**, which is stoppered by a lead plug.
 The bottle weighs 500 grams.
-When you use two actions to remove the plug, a cloud of thick smoke spreads out in a 18-meter radius from the bottle.
+When you use two actions to remove the plug, a cloud of thick smoke spreads out in an 18-meter radius from the bottle.
 The area of the cloud is heavily obscured.
 Each minute the bottle remains open and within the cloud, the radius increases by 3 meters until it reaches the maximum radius of 36 meters.

 The cloud persists as long as the bottle remains open.
 Closing the bottle requires you to speak its command word with two actions.
 Once the bottle is closed, the cloud disperses after 10 minutes.
 A moderate wind (15 to 30 km/h) can disperse the smoke in 1 minute, and a strong wind (more than 30 km/h) can disperse it in 1 round.